simap/pixelblaze/README.expressions.md

 Move in 2D space.

 #### scale(`x`,`y`)
 Scale in 2D space.
-This increases the density of pixels, such that `scale(2,2)` will cause things to appear half as large.
+This changes the density of pixels, such that `scale(2,2)` will cause things to appear half as large.

 #### rotate(`angleRads`)
 Rotate 2D space (around the Z axis), by an angle (in radians).